Integral Diophantine approximation on varieties: Example: a del Pezzo surface of degree 6

-\end{proposition} \begin{proof} The ratio represents the slope of $R_{a,b}$ at $x$.
-Its intersection multiplicity with the boundary can be computed to be $\langle R_{a,b},D\rangle=2$ by noting that it meets the image of the boundary in $\PP^1\times \PP^1$ in $x$, $z_1$ and $z_2$, which means that $R_{a,b}$ intersects $l_0$ precisely at one point $x$, with multiplicity $2$, due to the cusp.
-In particular, these curves are log rational of degree four, making their approximation constants $2$ by Proposition~\ref{prop:approximation-log-rational}, as each of them contains the trivial integral point $([1:0],[1:0])$.
-(Observe that the parameters $(a,b)=(1,-1)$ or $(-1,1)$ correspond to reducible divisors.) \end{proof}
+\end{proposition} \begin{proof} The parameters $(a,b)$ for this family represent the slope $a/b$ of $R_{a,b}$ at $x$.
+Its intersection multiplicity with the boundary can be computed to be $\langle R_{a,b},D\rangle=2$ by noting that it meets the image of the boundary in $\PP^1\times \PP^1$ in $x$, $z_1$ and $z_2$, which means that $R_{a,b}$ intersects $D$ precisely at one point $x$, with multiplicity $2$, due to the cusp.
+In particular, these curves are log rational of degree four, making their integral approximation constants $2$ by Proposition~\ref{prop:approximation-log-rational}, as each of them contains the trivial integral point $([1:0],[1:0])$. \end{proof}

+Togogether with Lemma~\ref{lem:liouville-example}, this shows that the essential approximation constant is attained on rational curves --- simultaneously on smooth log rational, cuspidal log rational, and nodal toroidal curves (Figure~\ref{fig:curves}).

 \begin{theorem} We have Moreover, Question \ref{q:essential} has an affirmative answer for $X$. \end{theorem} \begin{proof} We use Propositions~\ref{prop:cab}, \ref{prop:sab}, and \ref{prop:rab} as upper bounds and the second half of Lemma~\ref{lem:liouville-example} for the matching lower bound.
 Finally, to answer Question \ref{q:essential}, we note that the union of any one of the three families $(C_{a,b})$, $(S_{a,b})$, and $(R_{a,b})$ forms a Zariski dense subset (though the union of rational points on the cuspidal curves $R_{a,b}$ forms a thin set). \end{proof}